-In the DP1 policy, your actual house structure is only covered at actual cash value, not replacement cost.
-This means if your home is burned to the ground, you are probably not going to get a full home back, but only a check that compensates you for the depreciated value of the home.
+In the DP1 policy, your actual house structure is insured at actual cash value, not replacement cost.
+Actual cash value means if your home burns to the ground, you are probably not going to get a full home back, but only a check that compensates you for the depreciated value of the house.

-The DP1 also only covers named perils - meaning only perils explicitly listed in the policy.
+The DP1 also only covers named perils - meaning only the perils or risks explicitly listed in the policy.
 These are usually:

 - Fire, Smoke